-- Proficiency in the execution of manipulative and movement skills during complex activities eg. Striking and fielding games, invasion games and net and wall games. - Understanding of Skill Acquisition and how people learn new skills, the stages of learning and the sub-routines of skills. - Applying theoretical knowledge into practical situations. - Basic understanding of the structure and function of skeletal and muscular systems.
+- Proficiency in the execution of manipulative and movement skills during complex activities eg. Striking and fielding games, invasion games and net and wall games. - Applying theoretical knowledge into practical situations. - Basic understanding of the structure and function of skeletal and muscular systems.

-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic. edu.au/overview/about

-Students develop proficiency in a range of movement and manipulative skills, and focus on identifying and implementing ways of improving the quality of their performance during games, physical activities and sports.
+Students develop proficiency in a range of movement and manipulative skills and focus on identifying and implementing ways of improving the quality of their performance during games, physical activities and sports.
 They employ and devise skills and strategies to counter tactical challenges in game situations.

-- Students design and lead a class invasion games session. - Students understand how people learn new skills, how to break down skills into their subroutines and the different stages of learning. - They develop an understanding of how the body works during physical activity, in particular the skeletal and muscular systems. - Students participate in a Lifesaving unit where they learn CPR and water safety and rescue skills.
+Students design and lead a class invasion games session.

+They develop an understanding of how the body works during physical activity, in particular the skeletal and muscular systems.